Higher-order tails and RG flows due to scattering of gravitational radiation from binary inspirals: The Tail Effect

 \subsection{Radiation-Reaction}

-The quadrupole-sourced radiation reaction (no interaction with the background potential) and leading tail have been studied extensively \cite{Almeida:2021xwn,Bini:2020wpo,Foffa:2019eeb,Galley:2015kus,Blanchet:2013haa, Foffa:2011np,Galley:2012qs,Goldberger:2009qd,Galley:2009px,Galley:2008nss, Blanchet:1992br,Blanchet:1987wq}, so serve as verifications for our proposed methods.
+The quadrupole-sourced radiation reaction (no interaction with the background potential), and leading tail, have been studied extensively \cite{Almeida:2021xwn,Bini:2020wpo,Foffa:2019eeb,Galley:2015kus,Blanchet:2013haa, Foffa:2011np,Galley:2012qs,Goldberger:2009qd,Galley:2009px,Galley:2008nss, Blanchet:1992br,Blanchet:1987wq}, so serve as verifications for our proposed methods.
 They are also simple enough that we can present the majority of intermediate steps in detail.

-Beginning with radiation reaction, there is only one diagram topology that we need to consider in both the EFT/Feynman Rule and Unitarity perspectives, namely \cref{fig:rr}.
+Beginning with radiation reaction, there is only one diagram topology that we need to consider in both the EFT/Feynman and generalized-unitarity perspectives, namely \cref{fig:rr}.
 This is rather straightforward to see.
-When we label the momentum flow of the gravitons in the Feynman diagram, \cref{fig:rr-f}, and impose the (in this case non-existent) momentum conservation we find only a single momentum $\ell^\mu$ and only one possible momentum product, $\ell^2 = \omega^2 - \ell_E^2$.
+When we label the momentum flow of the gravitons in the Feynman diagram, \cref{fig:rr-f}, and impose momentum conservation (in this case non-existent), we find only a single momentum $\ell^\mu$ and only one possible momentum invariant, $\ell^2 = \omega^2 - \ell_E^2$.
 Thus, the relevant integral family consists of